Random Access Memories: Composition

-The opening track, "Give Life Back to Music", features guitar work by Rodgers and Paul Jackson, Jr., drums by John "J.R."
-Robinson, and lyrics performed by Daft Punk using vocoders.
-The song reflects the duo's goal to create a light yet polished and elegant record.
-As stated by NME, the album begins with "a stupendously vast rock intro that obliterates any trace of Human After All's brittle techno".
-The following track, "The Game of Love", also features vocoder singing by the duo.
+The opening track, "Give Life Back to Music", features guitar by Rodgers and Paul Jackson, Jr., keyboards by Chilly Gonzales, drums by John "J.R."
+Robinson, and vocals performed by Daft Punk using vocoders.
+The song reflects Daft Punk's goal to create a light yet polished and elegant record.
+According to NME, it begins with "a stupendously vast rock intro that obliterates any trace of Human After All's brittle techno".
+The following track, "The Game of Love", also features vocoded vocals.
 Bangalter said, "There's this thing today where the recorded human voice is processed to try to feel robotic."
-He explained that the duo's intention was to produce robotic vocals with expressiveness and emotion.
-"Giorgio by Moroder" was created to serve as a metaphor about musical freedom.
-The duo believed that a monologue by Moroder about his career would be an analogue for music's history regarding exploration of genres and tastes.
+Their intent was to produce robotic vocals with expressiveness and emotion.
+"Giorgio by Moroder" was created as a metaphor about musical freedom, with Moroder's monologue about his career as analogue for music's history regarding exploration of genres and tastes.
+Moroder was not involved in the composition, and said that after he recorded the story of his life "they would know what to do with it".
 In the monologue, Moroder details the creative process behind Donna Summer's I Remember Yesterday (1977) and its closing track "I Feel Love".

-"Within" was one of the first tracks to be recorded for the album.
-It features Gonzales on piano with minimal accompaniment consisting of bass and a percussion track, as well as vocoder.
-In the context of the album, "Within" marks the transition from the key of A minor of the previous three songs, to the key of B-flat minor of subsequent tracks.
-Regarding the lyrics, critic Nick Stevenson observed, "A deep vocoder sings about not understanding the world, being lost and not even remembering his own name."
-Jeremy Abbott of Mixmag added, "So many things I don't understand is the prominent lyric and Chilly's chords combined with grazing cymbals make for a beautiful summer lullaby."
+"Within" was one of the first tracks recorded.
+It features Gonzales on piano with minimal accompaniment of bass, percussion, electric keyboard, and vocoder.
+"Within" transitions from the key of A minor of the previous three songs to the key of B-flat minor of subsequent tracks.
+Regarding the lyrics, the critic Nick Stevenson wrote, "A deep vocoder sings about not understanding the world, being lost and not even remembering his own name."
+Jeremy Abbott of Mixmag wrote: "So many things I don't understand is the prominent lyric and Chilly's chords combined with grazing cymbals make for a beautiful summer lullaby."